Skip to main content

 The council must monitor housing conditions in the area.

-This includes private rented properties, council and housing association homes and owner occupied housing.
+• council and housing association homes

 If you're a council or housing association tenant, environmental health might tell you to complain directly to your landlord about repairs and poor conditions.

-How to get an inspection
+How to get a check done

 Most councils have a private rented housing team.
 Contact them first if you rent privately.

-What happens at the inspection
+What happens at the check

 They could tell your landlord to pay for a specialist damp report instead.

-How hazards in your home are assessed
+How hazards are checked

 • the chance of harm